Tavannes Watch Co., Schwöb Frères and CymaCopyright © David Boettcher 2005 - 2023 all rights reserved.

 The Submarine wristwatch is made water tight by having a screw-on back and screw-on bezel, which are both fitted with compressible gaskets to improve their water tightness, and a waterproof compressed gland seal in the stem tube to prevent water entering the case through the hole where the winding stem enters.

 All the Submarine wristwatch cases that I have seen carry the same number 3305913 and a shorter three of four digit number.
 The number 3305913 appears to be a case design reference number, the shorter number seems to be a serial number for the specific watch.
-The case measures a shade under 35mm diameter, about 33.8mm.
-This is a typical case size for a Great War era wristwatch with a 13 ligne Swiss movement.
+The case measures a shade under 35mm diameter, about 34.8mm.
+This is a typical case size for a World War One era wristwatch with a 13 ligne Swiss movement.

 The first picture shows the black dial with luminous hands and numerals as described in the Horological Journal article.
 To make the numbers and hands easily visible in low light and in the dark they were painted with radioactive luminous paint, a clear varnish that acted as a binder containing radium and a fluorescent material, doped zinc sulphide, which glowed all the time.
 The numerals have lost their radium paint over the years, a common occurrence because the varnish is degraded over time by the radiation.